 Hollywood types – from John Wayne to Bing Crosby – routinely flocked here.
+Today, it's the likes of Jennifer Aniston, Mary-Kate Olsen and the Kardashians, just to name a few.
 Close enough to home – yet far enough away from prying eyes and probing paparazzi – Cabo’s lure has always been its stunning landscape.

 Mere words alone cannot do justice to what mere mortals may visit but never recreate elsewhere.

 Bracketed by the Sea of Cortez and the Pacific Ocean within a coastal mountain desert climate, Cabo provides a mesmerizing contrast with nearly 350 days of sunshine.

 The stunning juxtaposition of land and water seen from Palmilla Golf Club

 The most iconic symbol is The Arch at Land’s End – where the Sea of Cortez collides with the Pacific Ocean.
 A must see landmark when visiting.
 In the winter season whales migrate via the Pacific and the awesome scene of the annual pilgrimage leaves a lasting memory.
 World renowned fishing is also here too for those wishing to land a prized marlin at the end of their fishing reel.

 During the go-go period of golf course construction in the 1990’s – Cabo's address was among the world’s hot spots and international attention accelerated.
 In 1992, Palmilla opened – the first Jack Nicklaus design in Latin America.
 The original 18-hole layout – Mountain & Arroyo – expanded in 1997 with the Ocean nine.